3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ### Full Robot Framework script

 Below is my full script.
-Please note that I'm using custom method `Write Bare Slow` this is because of flaw related to slow iPXE input.
+Please note that I'm using custom method `Write Bare Slow`.
+This is because of flaw related to slow iPXE input.
 To use this code you can utilize our fork of [robotframework](https://github.com/3mdeb/robotframework).

 ```